-Following the removal of articles without DEAL first and last authors, and articles with zero references or a single reference, our final dataset of articles from Dimensions was reduced to 410,084 articles (46% of the original dataset).
+Following the removal of articles without DEAL first and last authors, articles with zero references or a single reference, and articles by the ACS, our final data set of articles from Dimensions was reduced to 397,420 articles (45% of the original data set).

-For determing subject classifications, we used the "Fields of Research" (FOR) scheme available in Dimensions, which is itself based on the Australian and New Zealand Standard Research Classification (ANZSRC) system.
+For determining subject classifications, we used the "Fields of Research" (FOR) scheme available in Dimensions, which is itself based on the Australian and New Zealand Standard Research Classification (ANZSRC) system.
 The classification scheme consists of 22 divisions at the upper level.
-Unlike classification systems in other bibliometric databases which classify articles on a journal level, Dimensions firstly classifies articles on a single document level using a text-based classification approach.
+Unlike classification systems in other bibliometric databases, which classify articles on a journal level, Dimensions first classifies articles on a single document level using a text-based classification approach.
 Where information is insufficient, Dimensions falls back to a journal-level classification.
-Some initial discussion of the strengths and weaknesses of the Dimensions
+Some initial discussion of the strengths and weaknesses of the Dimensions approach has been conducted by Bornmann (2018), and Herzog and Lunn (2018).
+Bornmann (2018) noted a number of inaccuracies in the classification of his own publication record in Dimensions.
+However, improvements to the classification system have since been implemented and Dimensions reported an increase in the precision and recall of the method in August 2019.